 The knife you will buy today will 99.99% of the time be mass produced.
 What this means is that it won’t have the craftsmanship that a custom made knife will have.
 Yes, it can have cool features and benefits, but it won’t be like a custom made knife.

-You see, back a few hundred years ago, every knife must be hand made by a blacksmith.
+You see, back a few hundred years ago, every knife must be handmade by a blacksmith.
 This meant that raw metals were handled and processed by one person.
-This allowed for a lot of time intensive honing techniques that are impossible in today’s mass production era.
+This allowed for a lot of time-intensive honing techniques that are impossible in today’s mass production era.

 As an example, some knives featured multiple layers of hard and soft steel.
 The features of hard steel is that it is hard to dull but it is also easy to break.
-The features of soft steel is that it is flexible but yet easy to dull.
+The features of soft steel are that it is flexible but yet easy to dull.
 By combining multiple layers of hard and soft steel, the blacksmith could create a knife that was flexible and yet maintained its sharpness.